Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Related Work

 \section{Related Work}

-In this section, we provide a brief overview of two lines of research that are most relevant to ours.

-\textbf{Model Robustness.}\, Recent studies indicate that pre-trained language models like BERT tend to exploit biases in the dataset for prediction, rather than acquiring higher-level semantic understanding and reasoning~\cite{niven2019probing,du2021towards,mccoy2019berts}.
-There are some preliminary works to mitigate the bias of general pre-trained models, including product-of-experts~\cite{clark2019don,he2019unlearn,sanh2020learning}, re-weighting~\cite{schuster2019towards,yaghoobzadeh2019robust,utama2020towards}, adversarial training~\cite{stacey2020there}, posterior regularization~\cite{cheng2020posterior}, etc. Recently, challenging benchmark datasets, e.g., Checklist~\cite{ribeiro2020beyond} and the Robustness Gym~\cite{goel2021robustness}, have been developed to facilitate the evaluation of the robustness of these models.
+\textbf{Shortcut Learning and Mitigation.}\, Recent studies indicate that PLMs tend to exploit biases and artifacts in the dataset as shortcuts for prediction, rather than acquiring higher level semantic understanding and reasoning for NLU tasks~\cite{niven2019probing,du2021towards,mccoy2019berts}.
+There are some preliminary work to mitigate the bias of general PLMs, including product-of-experts~\cite{clark2019don,he2019unlearn,sanh2020learning}, re-weighting~\cite{schuster2019towards,yaghoobzadeh2019robust,utama2020towards}, adversarial training~\cite{stacey2020there}, posterior regularization~\cite{cheng2020posterior}, etc.

-\textbf{Robustness in Model Compression.}\, Current practice to evaluate the performance of model compression mainly focuses on the standard benchmark performance.
-To the best of our knowledge, this is the first work to investigate the performance of compressed models beyond standard benchmarks for natural language understanding tasks.
-In the computer vision domain, previous work shows that compressed models have poor performance on Compression Identified Exemplars (CIE)~\cite{hooker2019compressed}, and compression amplifies the algorithmic bias towards certain demographics~\cite{hooker2020characterising}.
-One concurrent work~\cite{xu2021beyond} evaluates the robustness of compressed models with regard to the scenario of adversarial attacks, i.e., TextFooler~\cite{jin2019bert}.

-In this work, we comprehensively characterize the robustness of BERT compression on adversarial test sets to probe the generalizability of the compression techniques.
-Furthermore, we use insights from this robustness analysis to design mitigation techniques to perform robust model compression.
+\textbf{Robustness in Model Compression.}\, Current practice for evaluating model compression performance focuses mainly on standard benchmark performance \cite{Zhu2020FreeLB,wang2021infobert}.
+In the computer vision domain, previous work shows that compressed models perform poorly in Compression Identified Exemplars (CIE)~\cite{hooker2019compressed}, and compression amplifies algorithmic bias towards certain demographics~\cite{hooker2020characterising}.
+The most similar work to ours are two concurrent work~\cite{xu2021beyond,li2021select} that investigate the performance of compressed models beyond standard benchmarks for natural language understanding tasks.
+However, both work mainly focus on evaluating the robustness of compressed models with respect to the scenario of adversarial attacks, i.e., TextFooler~\cite{jin2019bert}, and the unified adversarial framework~\cite{li2021select}.
+In contrast, we comprehensively characterize the robustness of BERT compression in OOD test sets to probe the OOD generalizability of the compression techniques.
+Besides, we use insights from this robustness analysis to design a generalizable and robust model compression framework.